natrimore/number-to-words-uz/README.md

-# Convert number to Uzbek-lating and Uzbek-cyril
+# Convert number to Uzbek-latin and Uzbek-cyril

 ## Install

+Use the package manager [npm] to install:

 ```
 npm install number-to-words-uz